Sharply higher gas prices pushed up inflation in August, yet underlying price measures cooled

 Lorie Logan, president of the Federal Reserve’s Dallas branch, said last week that “another skip could be appropriate” at its next meeting, “but skipping does not imply stopping.”

-Investors see only a 7% chance of a rate hike next week, according to CME’s FedWatch.
-But they have priced in a 38% change for an increase at the Fed’s subsequent meeting in November.
+Investors see only a 3% chance of a rate hike next week, according to CME’s FedWatch.
+But they have priced in a 40% chance for an increase at the Fed’s subsequent meeting in November.

 The European Central Bank is also contemplating lifting its key interest rate at its next meeting Thursday, though officials could choose to also skip an increase.
 The European economy is nearing recession as it struggles with high inflation and rising borrowing costs.